Updated on August 14, 2021

 In most cases, you promote your own brand.
 But let’s imagine a scenario wherein you are already Brand A’s loyal customer.
 No matter the promotion from Brand B, as long as you have a great shopping experience with Brand A, you’ll turn a deaf ear to Brand B.

-But imagine when your chum comes along and advocates Brand B. Won’t you at least want to give it a shot?
+But imagine how recommendations from friends would turn the situation around when they advocate Brand B. Won’t you at least want to give it a shot?

 It’s an opportunity for Brand B now!